wuchuheng/vscode-grammar-checker/README.md

-# grammar-analyzer README
+# grammar-checker README

-This is the README for your extension "grammar-analyzer".
+This is the README for your extension "grammar-checker".
 After writing up a brief description, we recommend including the following sections.

 ## Features